Calliari/kubernetes/monitoring/prometheus/readme.md

 kind: Service
 apiVersion: v1
 metadata:
+  namespace: monitoring
   name: prometheus-service
 spec:
   selector:
     app: prometheus
-  type: NodePort # this is using the nodePort for the service be available (http://NODE-IP-ADDRESS:30909)
+  type: NodePort # this is using the nodePort for the service be available (http://NODE-IP-ADDRESS:30090)
   ports:
   - name: http
     protocol: TCP
     port: 9090 # host port of the service expose (service)
-    nodePort: 30909 # host port of the worker-node (node)
+    nodePort: 30090 # host port of the worker-node (node)
     targetPort: 9090  # container port (pod)

 ```